aelmasry/aelmasry/README.md

     <a href="https://alisalem.me"><img src="https://img.shields.io/badge/-alisalem.me-000000?style=flat&logo=react&logoColor=white"/></a>
   </p>

-I am a software engineer passionate since 2006, Have been involved in various projects with various technologies.
+I am a software engineer passionate since 2006, Have been involved in various projects with various technologies. <br />
 And Believe it or not, I love to code.
 I find it enjoyable.
 I love building solutions that can be extended with only a few keystrokes, I like looking back at old code and refactoring away the nasty bits in order to transform into something great.

 ##### Tech Stack